Air freight has many variables and surprises so it is important to manage costs up front.

 - Carrier Choice – Choose the type of carrier that best fits the shipment size.
-At Exhibit Edge we use Express Air freight such as FedEx or UPS but we also use what I refer to as Regional Air Freight Forwarders.
-We will discuss this in detail in another video.
-Right now it is enough to know that they are more adaptive to handling specific needs and larger shipment sizes.
+At Exhibit Edge, we use Express Air freight such as FedEx or UPS but we also use what we refer to as Regional Air Freight Forwarders.
+We will discuss this in detail another time, but for now it is enough to know they’re more adaptive to specific needs and larger shipment sizes.

-- Load pallets evenly.
-The dimensional weight calculation can really hurt you if you have one item that sticks out or protrudes on a pallet.
+- Load pallets evenly – The dimensional weight calculation can really hurt you if you have one item that sticks out or protrudes on a pallet.
 This one can really bite you big time, so let’s use an example: you send your own literature rack to save the cost of renting one on the show floor.
-Instead of the height of the pallet (without it) being only 30”tall that one skinny item sticking up – now makes the pallet 60” tall.
+Instead of the height of the pallet (without it) being only 30” tall, that one skinny item sticking up now makes the pallet 60” tall.
 By doing this, you have doubled the height of the entire pallet causing the dimensional weight to double.
 Sometimes it is better to send certain items loose.
 In this example that 20lb. literature rack changed the dimensional weight of the airfreight shipment from 300 lbs. to 600 lbs.

-- Off peak drayage.
-Try to send shipments during off peak drayage times.
-Air Freight companies charge a waiting fee to stay in drayage lines.
-When using a Regional Freight Forwarder you can be very specific about when the shipment arrives.
+- Off peak drayage – Try to send shipments during off peak drayage times as air freight companies will charge a waiting fee to stay in drayage lines.
+When using a Regional Air Freight Forwarder you can be very specific about when the shipment arrives.
 You can request a delivery in the afternoon to avoid longer drayage lines in the morning.
-Also, if the package is small enough think of sending it to your hotel and hand carrying it to the show to avoid drayage costs.
-That 2 lb.
-Express Shipment could cost you 200lbs. in drayage minimums.
+Also, if the package is small enough, think of sending it to your hotel and hand carrying it to the show to avoid drayage costs.
+That 2 lb. express shipment could cost you 200lbs. in drayage minimums.
 Read the show drayage rates and also call the hotel to find out if they charge a fee for receiving packages.
 Hotels are charging fees more often and general contractors are reducing fees for smaller shipments, so it’s important to check every show.

-And finally, a little secret, if you ship on a Friday for a Monday delivery with a regional carrier it is not automatically an overnight rate.
+And finally, a little secret: if you ship on a Friday for a Monday delivery with a regional carrier it is not automatically an overnight rate.
 All we are going to say is there’s some wiggle room.
-That’s all I’m saying.